Spread the love

 Dover is a historic seaside town located on the south coast of Kent.
 It is known for its iconic white cliffs and vibrant culture, and is home to a thriving music and art scene.
 There are plenty of things to keep visitors entertained, from beachside activities to exploring the town’s historic attractions.
 One of the main attractions in Dover is the Dover Castle, which is a popular tourist attraction and home to a variety of artefacts and artifacts.
 There are also several independent shops, galleries and cafes to explore, as well as plenty of activities to keep visitors entertained.

-See also The Best Activities in Coastal Towns Commutable to London
+See also Experience the Best of British-Developed Coastal Towns

 Gravesend